 The charts below compare different data associated with the notion of gender-related killing of women and girls: the rates of female homicide, intimate partner/family-related homicide and "femicide" in countries where all three types of data are available.
-There is not a consistent pattern in the comparison of nationally-defined data on "femicide" and the standardized concept of intimate partner/family-related homicide.
+No consistent pattern emerges when comparing nationally defined data on "femicide" and the data collected under the standardized concept of intimate partner/family-related homicide.
 This depends on how "femicide" is defined in national legislation and whether the definition covers crimes committed in both the public and private spheres.
-In some countries, the two indicators reveal the same values, in others the rate of "femicide" is higher or the rate of intimate partner/family-related homicide is higher.
+In some countries, the two indicators have the same value, in others either the rate of "femicide" or the rate of intimate partner/family-related homicide is higher.

 The analyses presented in the graphs below show that criminal justice recording practices regarding "femicide" vary significantly across countries that have adopted legislation to criminalize the offence.
 Legislation that addresses "femicide" helps to combat impunity and raise awareness in society of its gravity, but data resulting from specific "femicide" legislation may misinterpret the level of the crime.
 Even though certain countries have criminalized "femicide" as a separate criminal offence, in many instances such crimes are still being recorded and prosecuted purely as homicide.
-This is because of obstacles encountered during criminal proceedings and a lack of evidence in identifying a perpetrator or the circumstances in which the crime was committed.
+This is because of obstacles encountered during criminal proceedings, such as a lack of evidence to identify a perpetrator or to establish the circumstances in which the crime was committed.
 In such cases, data recorded as "femicide" may underestimate the number of gender-related killings.

-For statistical purposes, looking at behaviours observed during the criminal act and the type of relationship existing between victims and perpetrators, rather than how the act is coded in the criminal justice system, provides measures that are more standardized across legislations and easier to interpret.
+For statistical purposes, looking at behaviours observed during the criminal act and the type of relationship existing between victims and perpetrators, rather than at how the act is defined in the criminal justice system, provides measures that are more standardized across legislations and easier to interpret.